Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Introduction

 For multi-planet systems, there may be many ways to assign detections to planets, which can lead to numerous combinations of orbits per system that each describe the data equally well.
 In the deconfuser, orbit matches are initially ranked based on the combinations of orbits that best describe the detections.
-However, this can still leave many possible combinations of orbits which would benefit from additional ranking steps, particularly for higher inclination systems.
-Additionally, no assumptions are made about best-fitting orbits in the deconfuser's initial ranking (e.g., mutual inclination or dynamical stability).
-After the initial ranking step, it is possible for there to still be multiple assignments of detections that are self-consistent and describe the data equally well.
+While relative astrometry is good enough to deconfuse many cases with three to four epochs of observation \cite{pogorelyuk2022deconfusing}, there are still problematic corner cases where confusion remains and relative astrometric information does not provide enough insight for orbit differentiation.
+This is true even in the case of perfect knowledge of the detections' positions (i.e., zero uncertainty).
+Confusion is a fundamental issue, which can leave many possible combinations of orbits for a set of detections and would benefit from additional ranking steps.

-\citetalias{pogorelyuk2022deconfusing} reported an increased probability ($P$) of confusion for systems with at least three planets and inclinations ($i$) $\geq 75^\circ$ when photometry is not taken into account ($P > 40\%$ for three observations of a system).
-Higher confusion rates can result in incorrect orbit assignments which may give very different predictions for multi-planet systems, make planetary characterization difficult, and make observation scheduling more time-consuming.
-However, highly inclined systems offer the greatest potential for reducing the probability of confusion by accounting for a planet's brightness variation with phase angle ($\alpha$), due to the ability of the observer to access the full range (for $i = 90^\circ$) or nearly the full range of orbital phase angles \citep{bruna2023combining}.
-In this work, we build upon the work presented in \citetalias{pogorelyuk2022deconfusing} by developing an additional orbit-ranking step for the deconfuser with the goal of reducing confusion rates by leveraging the phase variation of orbiting planets.
-We apply the updated orbit ranking scheme on a subset of highly confused simulated systems across low ($i = 0-45^\circ$), medium ($i = 45-70^\circ$), and high inclination ($i = 70-90^\circ$) ranges to demonstrate how photometric information and planetary orbital phase influence the confusion problem across inclination.
+In this work, we build upon the work presented in Pogorelyuk et al.~2022\cite{pogorelyuk2022deconfusing} (hereafter, the ``astrometric deconfuser'') by developing an additional orbit-ranking step for the deconfuser with the goal of reducing confusion for difficult systems by leveraging the phase variation of orbiting planets, using intensity-only variation.
+We apply the updated orbit ranking scheme (the ``combined deconfuser'') on a set of highly confused simulated systems across low ($i = 0-45^\circ$), medium ($i = 45-70^\circ$), and high inclination ($i = 70-90^\circ$) ranges to assess how we can use photometric information and planetary orbital phase to deconfuse observations of multi-planet systems across inclination ranges.
+We explore here whether photometry is sufficient for deconfusion in highly confused systems, or if other techniques may still be required for orbit differentiation.